ralfleggett/CS430_cswk/README.md

 # HLTV Scraper & Analytics

 Coursework for CS430 Data Analytics.
 Please note that unlike in the report, "map" and "game" are often conflated in the code.
+This .json files are included, with the "map.json" being the "game" table in the report, and "map_player.json" being the "game_player" table in the report.

 Games with min_players = 5: 330